 In 1901, a laundry stood opposite the Cummings Mill at the corner of Norton Street and Railroad Avenue, probably at the home that is 25 Norton today.

 This house is part of the South Berwick Village District on the National Register of Historic Places.
 “Becca” Young was a close lifelong friend of author Sarah Orne Jewett and her sisters.
-She was treasurer of the South Berwick Savings Bank that stood on Main Street at the present location of P. Gagnon & Co.
+She was treasurer of the South Berwick Savings Bank that stood on Main Street at the later location of P. Gagnon & Co.
 Rebecca rode with Jewett on the author’s 1902 birthday carriage ride during which both were injured, and which ended Sarah’s writing career.

 This house is part of the South Berwick Village District on the National Register of Historic Places.
 Thomas J. Goodwin (1833-1912) was a selectman and member of the South Berwick Board of Health in 1872 and 1892-93, according to the Maine Register business directory.
 In the 1897-8 directory his name was listed for the telephone company, N.E.T. & T. Co.